A CHRISTMAS CAROL

 3. What did Scrooge mean when he talked of “surplus population”?

-See comment concerning Thomas Malthus’ Essay on the Principle of Population.
+See the comment concerning Thomas Malthus’ Essay on the Principle of Population.

 4. What happened to Scrooge’s first employer, Mr. Fezziwig?
 What mistake did Mr. Fezziwig make that Scrooge was determined to avoid?